zenml-io/zenml/README.md

 There are some things that ZenML does not solve:

 - Automatically creating visualizations and tracking experiments: ZenML [integrates to experiment trackers](https://docs.zenml.io/stacks-and-components/component-guide/experiment-trackers) that are much specialized at doing this.
-- Packaging and deploying models - ZenML tracks models and metadata, which you can then use to deploy the models more easily..
+- Packaging and deploying models - ZenML tracks models and metadata, which you can then use to deploy the models more easily.
 See the [ZenML model deployers](https://docs.zenml.io/stacks-and-components/component-guide/model-deployers) integrations for more details.
 - Distributed computation: ZenML pipelines scale vertically up and down, and [integrate with tools like Spark](https://docs.zenml.io/stacks-and-components/component-guide/step-operators/spark-kubernetes)for more complex distributed paradigms.

 # 🛠️ When to use ZenML?